scottwis/scottwis.visualstudio/README.txt

     These navigate through the last "editor position".
-Where as "Alt+Left" will take you to the last "Compiler Error Location" (or other list location depending on the current navigation mode", "Ctrl+Alt+Left" will take you to the previous position your cursor was at, independent of your position within any navigation lists.
+Where as "Alt+Left" will take you to the last "Compiler Error Location" (or other list location depending on the current navigation mode"), "Ctrl+Alt+Left" will take you to the previous position your cursor was at, independent of your position within any navigation lists.